This is a deliberately empty heading to satisfy the HTML5 validator.

 Produced and Directed by Daphna Mero

-Choreography and dancing by Bernd R Burgmaier
+Choreography and Dancing by Bernd R Burgmaier

 At the age of 41, Bernd Burgmaier wears his pointe shoes to dance his favorite female role, "The Dying Swan" one last time.
 After a fulfilling dancing career in Les Ballets Trockadero, he leaves the stage, finds love, and settles in Tel-Aviv.
 A docu-dance that challenges the binary perceptions of life and gender.